hannotify/javas-concurrency-journey-continues/sections/6-practical-implications.md

 How will these features change your day-to-day life?
 That depends on what kind of Java developer you are:

+* Developer Advocate / Trainer
 * Developer (Framework or Library)
 * Developer (Jakarta EE)
 * Developer (Spring)
 * Developer (Quarkus)
-* Developer Advocate / Trainer

 ---

+## Developer Advocate / Trainer

+You can just get started trying them out and talking about them! ☺️

+---

 ## Developer (framework or library)

-TODO:

-- framework/library developers can try out these features, but keep in mind they are currently in preview.
-- Refer to the web framework example from <https://openjdk.org/jeps/446>.
+* You can start using the features to enhance your product; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Keep in mind that Virtual Threads is the only feature that is finalized; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Structured Concurrency and Scoped Values are both still in preview, so they're not permanent parts of the language yet. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note: